eduardoamorim-dev/eduardoamorim-dev/US.md

 👯 Open to collaborations and seeking opportunities to contribute to innovative projects.

-📫 Feel free to reach out to me at amorimm.dev@gmail.com for any inquiries or opportunities.
-My portfolio will be available soon.

 <!--  I am the creator of the Audição Amiga project, a platform where the intention is to make YouTube videos available in subtitles for a better understanding of hearing impaired users.
 I do my best to bring a little more accessibility to the audiovisual world and consequently do the least, which is to give dignity and freedom to a disadvantaged group in the midst of technology.
 I am developing the system as I acquire new knowledge to implement, it is currently not available for use. -->